pingcap/docs/dev/reference/tools/tidb-binlog/faq.md

 ## Can I use SQL operations such as `change pump` and `change drainer` to pause or close the Pump or Drainer service?

-Currently, you can't.
-For more details on these SQL operations, refer to [Use SQL statements to manage Pump or Drainer](/dev/how-to/maintain/tidb-binlog.md#use-sql-statements-to-manage-pump-or-drainer).
+No. For more details on these SQL operations, refer to [Use SQL statements to manage Pump or Drainer](/dev/how-to/maintain/tidb-binlog.md#use-sql-statements-to-manage-pump-or-drainer).

 These SQL operations directly modifies the state information saved in PD and are functionally equivalent to the `update-pump` and `update-drainer` commands in binlogctl.
 To pause or close the Pump or Drainer service, use the binlogctl tool.